Health

 The idea of a “one-stop shop” Health Care Centre had been discussed in Sooke for more than a decade, with several proposals coming forward during that time.
 Varying circumstances halted each proposal, but the need for expanded primary care has not changed.

-In partnership with the the physicians of the West Coast Family Medical Clinic, the PHCSWG brought intense focus to improving Primary Health Care for the Sooke Region.
+In partnership with the physicians of the West Coast Family Medical Clinic, the PHCSWG brought intense focus to improving Primary Health Care for the Sooke Region.
 Representatives from Island Health joined forces with the working group in 2017, a large stakeholder engagement session was held in November 2017 and a Public Open House held in June 2018.

 Feedback from our Health Services Planning Open House on June 16, 2018